fitzsimonsjl/fitzsimonsjl.com/content/blog/welcoming-the-end-of-the-webkit-era.md

 Because this blog is primarily focused on security and privacy, the browser extension point is of particular interest to me.
 One of the things I left out of that list above that is incredibly important from a privacy perspective <u>is the fact that non-Safari WebKit browsers in their current state are not allowed (by Apple) to implement Apple's own Intelligent Tracking Prevention (ITP) which limits the use of cookies in a first-party context</u>,

-Being able to use browser extensions such as Ublock Origin, Firefox Containers, or NoScript, Chrome and Firefox would be able to improve and maintain users privacy whilst they browse the web.
+Being able to use browser extensions such as Ublock Origin, Firefox Containers, or NoScript; Chrome and Firefox would be able to improve and maintain users privacy whilst they browse the web.

 **Progressive Web Apps (PWA) may gradually become first-class citizens**